davidpots/playsongnotes/_songs/[Animals] House of the Rising Sun.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hjNnsAY-ijc" frameborder="0" allowfullscreen></iframe>

-## Printable version of this lesson
+## PDF print-out of this lesson

-Interested in a PDF print out of this lesson?
-Shoot me an email at play.songnotes@gmail.com and I'll send you one!
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Chords needed